Rusko (musician): Early life and education

 Rusko was born on 26 January 1985 in Leeds and brought up in nearby York.
 He grew up in Wheldrake, just outside of the city, and attended Fulford School.
-He later graduated from Leeds College of Music with a degree in Music Performance.
+He later graduated from Leeds College of Music.

 Career

 Immersed in the world of dubstep through Leeds based event "Sub Dub" which was held at the West Indian Centre, Rusko moved to London to work with the record label Sub Soldiers with now no longer associated act Caspa.

 On 26 October 2012, Fact Magazine posted an interview with Rusko where he stated he planned to release his music for free instead of signing with Mad Decent again, following his dispute with the record label about the release of his second album.
 The Kapow EP was his first self-release.
 In 2013 he joined Owsla.

 In 2015, Rusko and his former production/DJ partner Caspa announced a reunion with their first American show together.

+Rusko announced in 2026 that he was going on an indefinite hiatus.